adarshzpatel/adarshzpatel/README.md

 # Hi there 👋, my name is **Adarsh**

-- 🔭 I’m currently working freelancing and building dapps
+- 🔭 I’m currently freelancing and building dapps.
-- 🌱 I’m currently learning web3.0.
+- 🌱 I’m currently learning web3 & blockchain.
-- 👯 I’m looking to collaborate on interesting react / next.js projects
 - 📫 How to reach me: Connect with me on twitter, instagram, linkedin or send me an email.